-Lofthouse Style Frosted Sugar Cookies with Greek Yogurt.
-Super soft frosted sugar cookies are just like the ones at the store!
+Lofthouse Style Frosted Sugar Cookies without sour cream.
+Super soft frosted lofthouse sugar cookies are just like the ones at the store!
 My lofthouse sugar cookie recipe is made with Greek yogurt and no sour cream.

 My Pink Frosted Lofthouse Sugar Cookies Recipe is:

 - Can be made healthy, gluten free, and vegan

 I usually never buy cookies at the store because I love baking, but the lofthouse are ones that always gets me.
 There is something about the light and fluffy texture with the sweet creamy frosting on top.. or maybe it's those sprinkles.

 - baking powder

 - vanilla extract